GabeScott/standard-works-vault/General Conference/2006 April - Seek Ye the Kingdom of God.md

 To repeat:

-Two roads diverged in a wood, and I—

-I took the one less traveled by,

-And that has made all the difference.

 I trust that you will not regard what I have said as an obituary.
 Rather, I look forward to the opportunity of speaking to you again in October.

 Now, in conclusion, I hope that all of you will remember that on this Sabbath day you heard me bear my witness that this is God’s holy work.
 The vision given the Prophet Joseph in the grove of Palmyra was not an imaginary thing.
 It was real.
 It occurred in the broad light of day.
 Both the Father and the Son spoke to the boy.
 He saw Them standing in the air above him.
 He heard Their voices.
 He gave heed to Their instruction.

 It was the resurrected Lord who was introduced by His Father, the great God of the universe.
 For the first time in recorded history, both the Father and the Son appeared together to part the curtains and open this, the last and final dispensation, the dispensation of the fulness of times.

-The Book of Mormon is all that it purports to be—a work recorded by prophets who lived anciently and whose words have come forth “to the convincing of the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations” (Book of Mormon title page).
+The Book of Mormon is all that it purports to be—a work recorded by prophets who lived anciently and whose words have come forth “to the convincing of the Jew and Gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations” (Book of Mormon [title page](https://churchofjesuschrist.org/study/scriptures/bofm/bofm-title?lang=eng)).

 The priesthood has been restored under the hands of John the Baptist and Peter, James, and John.
 All the keys and authority pertaining to eternal life are exercised in this Church.

 Joseph Smith was and is a prophet, the great Prophet of this dispensation.
 This Church, which carries the name of the Redeemer, is true.

 I leave you my testimony, my witness, and my love for each of you, in the name of Jesus Christ, amen.